Daniils Kolodinskis

-Daniils Kolodinskis (born 19 November 2000) is a Latvian motorcycle speedway rider.
+Daniils Kolodinskis (born 20 November 2000) is a Latvian motorcycle speedway rider.

 Career

 Kolodinskis came to prominence when reaching the final of the 2019 Individual Speedway Junior European Championship.
 He represented the Latvian U21 team during the 2020 and 2021 World Junior Championships.

-He won a bronze medal in the Team Speedway Junior European Championship and won two bronze medals in the Latvian Individual Speedway Championship in 2020 and 2022.
+Kolodinskis won a bronze medal in the Team Speedway Junior European Championship and won two bronze medals in the Latvian Individual Speedway Championship in 2020 and 2022.
 He was a finalist in the 2021 Speedway Under-21 World Championship and represented the Latvia national speedway team in the 2022 European Pairs Speedway Championship and the 2023 European Team Speedway Championship.

-In the Polish leagues he has ridden for Lokomotiv Daugavpils since 2017.
+In the Polish leagues, Kolodinskis has ridden for Lokomotiv Daugavpils since 2017.

-In 2024, he helped Latvia reach the final of the 2024 Speedway of Nations in Manchester.
+In 2024, Kolodinskis helped Latvia reach the final of the 2024 Speedway of Nations in Manchester.